Effective date: 12/4/17

 You have the following rights regarding information we maintain about you:

-To review and copy health information that may be used to make decisions about you, you must submit your request in writing to the Program Director or their Designee.
-If you request a copy of the information, we may charge a fee for the costs of copying, mailing, or other supplies associated with your request.
-If you seek an electronic copy in a specific form or format of any portion of your electronic health record, and the Agency is unable to readily produce the copy in that form or format, we will work with you to provide an alternative form or format for the electronic copy.
+To review and copy health information that may be used to make decisions about you, you must submit your request in writing.
+If you request a copy of the information, we may charge a reasonable, cost-based fee for copying, mailing, or supplies associated with your request.
+If you seek an electronic copy in a specific form or format of any portion of your health record, and the Agency is unable to readily produce the copy in that form or format, we will work with you to provide an alternative form or format for the electronic copy.

 Right to Amend.
 If you feel that health information we have about you is incorrect or incomplete, you may ask us to amend the information.
 You have the right to request an amendment for as long as the information is kept by or for the Agency.